 14) Are indirect costs provided?

 The award amounts are total costs.
 Budgets should include direct and indirect costs.
 If you are using an indirect cost rate, it must be a federally negotiated rate.

 15) When would I receive my funding?

 The timeliness of your revisions to the administrative materials and obtaining any necessary protocol approvals will affect when you receive your award.
-We plan to provide funding no later than September 30, 2018.
+We plan to provide funding as soon as possible.
 However, if your work involves human subjects, data or tissue derived, or live animals, the necessary IRB and IACUC approvals must be received prior to the activation of your award.

 16) What are the reporting requirements?

 The reporting requirements vary by award type and are as follows:

 - Validation Award reporting requirements: The PI shall submit a Quarterly Technical Progress Report within 15 calendar days at the end of each quarter, followed by a Final Technical Report.
 The Final Technical Report shall be submitted within 60 calendar days of the award performance end date.
 Final payment is contingent upon receipt and approval of the Final Report.